K – O

 Odgaard, Liselotte.
 The South China Sea: ASEAN’s Security Concerns About China.
 Security Dialogue, Vol 34, 11-24, 2003.

 Orbach, Michael K. Beyond the Freedom of the Seas.
-National Academy of Sciences Auditorium, Ocean Policy for the Third Millennium (Fourth Annual Roger Revelle Commemorative Lecture).13 November 2002.
+National Academy of Sciences, Ocean Policy for the Third Millennium (Fourth Annual Roger Revelle Commemorative Lecture).13 November 2002.

 -Most terrestrial space and resources were in the past “open access, common pool,” owned by no one and used by all .
 As densities of use increased, governance institutions developed to create order in that use, and to channel its costs and benefits.
 Such incursions to the “open access, common pool” notion are now occurring in the ocean, and in the atmosphere, creating significant changes.

 O’Rourke, Ronald.
-CRS Report for Congress: China Naval Modernization: Implications for US Navy Capabilities.
-Congressional Research Service; Feb.
-4, 2008.
+CRS Report for Congress: China Naval Modernization: Implications for US Navy Capabilities – Background and Issues for Congress.
+Open CRS, Congressional Research Service; April 22, 2011 – RL33153.